psimyn/yarn-deduplicate/README.md

 Cleans up `yarn.lock` by removing duplicates.

-A duplicate package is when two dependencies are resolved to a different version, even when a single version will sufice to match the range specified in the dependencies.
-See the section 'Deduplication strategies' for a few examples.
+A duplicate package is when two dependencies are resolved to a different version, even when a single version will suffice to match the range specified in the dependencies.
+See the section [Deduplication strategies](#deduplication-strategies) for a few examples.

 ## Installation